danyatehop/pfdreader/readme.txt

-create folder "books" in project`s directory (*/reader_pdf/) and put pdf-files there
+create a "books" folder in the project directory (*/reader_pdf/) and put the pdf-files there